Public Safety Worker

 The Act extends the types of plans which can be distributed from.
 Previously only defined benefit plan distributions were eligible.
 The 10% early distribution penalty waiver now applies to defined contribution plans like your 401k or 457 plan.

 The Act’s retirement plan distribution allowances went into effect for distributions after calendar year 2015.
 Also note that it applies to the distribution date and is not based on the actual date of separation from service, as those could be different.
 The act specifically states that separation from employment must be after attaining the age of 50.
+The Secure Act 2.0 further goes on to specify any age after 25 years of service.

 Financial advisors, CPA’s, tax attorney’s and other sources of professional financial advisory often explore another provision with the tax code known as IRC Section 72(T).
 This tax code which has existed well before 2015 also allowed for penalty free avoidance of the added 10%, but requires the distributions to be taken based on a life expectancy distribution projection and had to be taken for a minimum of (5) five straight years or until the participant reached the age of 59 and 1/2; whichever is reached first.